-The Acts require government organizations to protect the privacy of your personal information in their possession.
+The Acts require public institutions to protect the privacy of your personal information in their possession.
 There are specific rules on how they may collect, use, retain, disclose and dispose of your personal information.

-How does a government organization use the personal information it collects?
+How does a public institution use the personal information it collects?

-The government organization must tell you how it intends to use the information it collects.
-It must also provide you with the name of the person in the organization who can answer any questions you may have about how your personal information will be used.
+The institution must tell you how it intends to use the information it collects.
+It must also provide you with the name of the person in the institution who can answer any questions you may have about how your personal information will be used.